eriche2016/eriche2016.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor in the [College of Informatics](http://coi.hzau.edu.cn/) at the Huazhong Agricultural University.
-I received my Ph.D. in Electrical Engineering from [Huazhong University of Science and Technology](http://english.hust.edu.cn/) under the supervion of Xiang Bai in 2020.
+I received my Ph.D. in Information and Communication Engineering from [Huazhong University of Science and Technology](http://english.hust.edu.cn/) under the supervion of Prof. Xiang Bai in 2020.
 I am a member of the [Vision and Machine Learning Group](to_do_url) lab at Huazhong Agricultural University.
 My research lies in Out of Distribution Detection (OOD), with an emphasis on industrial anomaly detection, open-set learning on point clouds, vision and language, 3D object detection.

 <!--
 - Programming systems support for emerging machine learning workloads including multi-task learning (e.g.,